aelve/codesearch/README.md

     $ make tables  # Create tables
     $ make serve   # Run the server

 If you head to <http://localhost:9000> now, you should see the project running.
+The port can be changed:

+    $ make serve port=7000

 Note: if you get an error at the `make tables` stage, you probably haven't waited enough.
 Do `make db-kill` and start from `make db` again.